 Pricing: Starts at $11.99 per user per month

 8×8 is a small business phone system that offers different international calling options across its pricing tiers.

-The 8×8 Express plan ($15 per user per month) license allows unlimited calling in the US and Canada.
+8×8 recently discontinued their more accessible Express plan ($15 per user per month) license which allows unlimited calling in the US and Canada.
 Their higher tier-plan ($24 per user per month) X2 license offers unlimited international calling to 14 countries.
 The X4 license ($44 per user per month) offers unlimited calling to 48 countries (though mobile calling is excluded in many of these countries on both plans).

 Calls to a country not included in your plan cost you a per-minute rate.
 So do calls to mobile phones in countries where mobile calling is excluded.

 8×8 offers low-cost international calling but lacks standard features like group texting.
 Also, IVR is only available on higher-tier plans as an add-on.

 Pricing: Starts at $24 per user per month

 Nextiva is one of the largest VoIP service providers with a broad range of clients, including contact centers, SMBs, and enterprises.

 With Nextiva, you always pay a per-minute rate for making international VoIP calls.
 International calling rates are on par with standard VoIP services, but Nextiva has its own share of problems.